Hardware requirements vary during zapAudit or zapCash projects. Here you will find all the necessary information about the correct set-up.

 The hardware requirements differ depending on the data volume.
 A high-performance system with the following requirements is recommended for data extraction and processing:

 Minimum system requirements:

-- 1TB SSD hard disk space (NTFS-formatted file system)
+- 1TB SSD hard disk (formatted with NTFS file system)

-- USB 3.0 or later (When using an external SSD disk)
+- Optional: USB 3.0 or newer (when using an external SSD hard drive)

 Recommended system requirements:

 It is crucial that the processor, hard drive, memory and the components connected via the mainboard work well together for high-performance data processing.